Thomas Built Buses: Product innovations

 Following the mid-1970s launches of the Wayne Busette and Blue Bird Micro Bird, Thomas would launch its own cutaway-chassis school bus, the Thomas Minotour, in 1980.
 Alongside the small Minotour, Thomas introduced the WestCoastER, a heavy-duty variant of the Saf-T-Liner ER marketed against Crown Supercoach and Gillig Phantom school buses.
 Sold only in 84 and 90-passenger configurations, the WestCoastER used heavier-duty driveline and suspension components; tandem rear axles were offered as an option.

-In the late 1980s, the Saf-T-Liner product line (with the exception of the WestCoastER) adopted the MVP suffix, standing for Maneuverability, Visibility, and Protection.

 In 1989, Thomas introduced a second conventional-style bus to its model line, launching the Thomas Vista school bus.
 To optimize forward sightlines for drivers, the layout of the driver's compartment and forward chassis were redesigned.
 Along with a shorter hood and redesigned windshield, the engine and front axle were repositioned.
 In contrast to a standard conventional bus, the driver of the Vista sat beside the engine (rather than behind it).